tardate/LittleArduinoProjects/playground/BasicBuckAvrControl/README.md

 Of course there are plenty of buck converter chips and modules on the market and these are so cheap you'd be crazy (or have such precise and unusual requirements) to build your own for a real application.
 But it's nice to see how they work!

-My insipiration for this circuit was [DIY Buck Converter by GreatScott!](https://www.youtube.com/watch?v=m8rK9gU30v4) - IMHO the "missing lab" to accompany very good but dry courses such as the [Power Electronics Specialization](https://www.coursera.org/learn/power-electronics) from University of Colorado Boulder.
+My inspiration for this circuit was [DIY Buck Converter by GreatScott!](https://www.youtube.com/watch?v=m8rK9gU30v4) - IMHO the "missing lab" to accompany very good but dry courses such as the [Power Electronics Specialization](https://www.coursera.org/learn/power-electronics) from University of Colorado Boulder.